Search engine optimization: History

 Webmasters and content providers began optimizing websites for search engines in the mid-1990s as the first search engines were cataloging the early Web.
 Search engine users would query the URL of a page, and then receive information found on the page, if it existed in the search engine's index.

 ALIWEB and the earliest versions of search engines required website developers to manually upload website index files in order to be searchable and widely did not utilize any form of ranking algorithm for user queries.
 The emergence of automated web crawlers would later be used to proactively discover and index websites.
 This led to website developers to optimize their website’s search signals, including the use of meta tags, to achieve greater visibility in search results.

 According to a 2004 article by former industry analyst and current Google employee Danny Sullivan, the phrase "search engine optimization" came into use in 1997.
 Sullivan credits SEO practitioner Bruce Clay as one of the first people to popularize the term.

 In some cases, early search algorithms weighted particular HTML attributes in ways that could be leveraged by web content providers to manipulate their search rankings.
 As early as 1997, search engine providers began adjusting their algorithms to prevent these actions.
 Eventually, search engines would incorporate more meaningful measures of page purpose, including the more recent development of semantic search.

 Some search engines frequently sponsor SEO conferences, webchats, and seminars.
 Major search engines provide information and guidelines to help with website optimization.
 Google has a Sitemaps program to help webmasters learn if Google is having any problems indexing their website and also provides data on Google traffic to the website.
 Bing Webmaster Tools provides a way for webmasters to submit a sitemap and web feeds, allows users to determine the "crawl rate", and track the web pages index status.

 In 2015, it was reported that Google was developing and promoting mobile search as a key feature within future products, resulting in brands and marketers shifting toward mobile-first experiences.

-In the 2020s, the rise of generative AI tools such as ChatGPT, Claude, Perplexity, and Gemini gave rise to discussion around a concept variously referred to as generative engine optimization, answer engine optimization or artificial intelligence optimization.
-This approach focuses on optimizing content for inclusion in AI-generated answers provided by large language models (LLMs).
-This shift has led digital marketers to discuss content formats, authority signals, and how structured data is presented to make content more "promptable".

-It has also been argued that each of these tactics should be considered as subsets of "search experience optimization," described by Ahrefs as "optimizing a brand’s presence for non-linear search journeys over multiple platforms, not just Google."
+Relationship between SEO and large language models

+In the 2020s in response to the AI boom, digital marketers developed new optimization approaches for LLM-based search, referred to as answer engine optimization (AEO) or generative engine optimization (GEO).
+These terms are often used interchangeably, and other related terms exist, such as AI engine optimization (AIEO).

+Digital marketers optimizing for GEO tend to focus on content structure, authority signals, and structured data, with the goal of becoming a trusted, citable source in AI-generated responses.

+However, Google states that its AI Overviews and AI Mode do not require additional technical optimization beyond the existing requirements for appearing in Google Search.
+Pages must be indexed and eligible to appear in Search, while established SEO practices such as allowing crawling, using internal links, providing accessible textual content, and maintaining useful, reliable, people-first content remain applicable to these AI features.